-If you are planning to buy a new car, it is highly likely that you are reading a lot on proper maintenance.
-Of course your car is one of the most important assets you can invest in and you want to get the most out of it.
+If you are planning to buy a new car, it is highly likely that you are reading a lot about proper maintenance.
+Of course, your car is one of the most important assets you can invest in and you want to get the most out of it.
 More importantly, contemporary society is increasingly mobile and you will have to spend a lot of time in your car.
 As such, you want to maintain it in mint condition once you drive out of the dealership.

 One of the greatest risks in car maintenance is of course rust, especially on the exposed undercarriage.
 Undercoating is an important car protection technique as it protects against rusting but unfortunately, car owners are confused about the varying opinions regarding the technique.
 If you are wondering whether to go for car undercoating or ignore it altogether, keep reading for some invaluable insight.